Siegallab/PIE/readme.md

 ##### Setup file Examples

-Here are some examples of setup files for experiments commonly done in the Siegal Lab:
+Here are some examples of setup files for experiments commonly done in the Siegal Lab; each corresponds to a single test data folder located in [PIE_test_data/IN/](https://github.com/Siegallab/PIE/tree/master/PIE_test_data/IN):
  * [setup file](https://github.com/Siegallab/PIE/tree/master/sample_PIE_setup_files/gr_phase_setup.csv) for an experiment consisting of only growth rate measurements
+ * [setup file](https://github.com/Siegallab/PIE/tree/master/sample_PIE_setup_files/gr_with_postfluor_setup.csv) for an experiment consisting of growth rate measurements, followed
  * [setup file](https://github.com/Siegallab/PIE/tree/master/sample_PIE_setup_files/two_phase_setup.csv) for an experiment consisting of two phases of growth rate measurements, the first with two fluorescent channels, the second with a single fluorescent channel

 #### Running the experiment